 Pompeii Entrances and Ticket Windows

-Most visitors use the Porta Marina entrance and many of the vouchers (and audio guides) are only available here.
-If the queues here are very long, walk down hill to the Porta Marina Inferiore entrance where ticket queues are usually shorter but visitors will have to trek back uphill again after buying tickets.
+It is essential to use the specific entrance specified on the online ticket.
+Otherwise, most visitors use the Porta Marina entrance and many of the vouchers (and audio guides) are only available here.
+If the queues here are very long, walk downhill to the Porta Marina Inferiore entrance where ticket queues are usually shorter — this entrance is also a good choice for visitors with mobility issues and to enter via the Antiquarium museum exhibition area.
+The site is commonly exited here rather than at the Superiore entrance.

-Pompeii Scavi is open from 9:00 on weekdays (weekends from 8:30) and closes at 17:00 from November to March and 19:30 from April to October.
-The last admission is 90 minutes before closing.
+Pompeii Scavi is open daily from 9:00 and closes at 17:00 from November to March and 19:00 from April to October.
+The last admission is 90 minutes before closing but many indoor sites may close an hour or even more before the park closing time.

-The Pompeii archaeological site is only closed on January 1, May 1 and December 25.
+The Pompeii archaeological site is only closed on January 1, May 1, and December 25 but the Antiquarium and many of the minor sights are closed on Tuesdays.

 The Best Times to Visit Pompeii

 Early morning is a good time to visit Pompeii for individual travelers using public transportation.
-The Circumvesuviana train from Naples will drop travelers outside the Porta Marina gate with ten minutes to spare – wait directly in front of the gate.
+The Circumvesuviana train from Naples will drop travelers outside the Porta Marina gate with ten minutes to spare – wait directly in front of the gate (or go for a coffee and be amazed how many other visitors could gather in front in the critical few minutes).

 TIP for early birds: once inside the archaeological site, walk right past the Forum area to see some of the smaller indoor sights first.
 See the Forum on the way out – it was designed to cope with crowds already back in Roman times.